Anything marked up with the less/greater than symbols <> is HTML, code for instance, <section>, or <img>.

-WordPress creates these other sizes to ensure that the right image shown to the right device.
+WordPress creates these other pixel dimensions of your image to ensure that the right image shown to the right device.

 Whether that be a desktop or a small mobile phone.
 Also, WordPress will also resize these images dynamically to serve the right size image to a device.

 On top of this, your Theme will create its own pixel dimensions for galleries etc. You can sometimes see these sizes under Theme>Settings.
 Sometimes it’s almost impossible to find out what extra sizes your theme creates.

 Your original image, the Full-size image will not be compressed.

 The other images created by WordPress and your theme will have compression using Image Magick compression at 82 quality.

 This 82 quality bears no relation to the 82 JPEG quality in you see on export in Lightroom, or Photoshop